- Celebrating Fifty

 Today, the Government announced a return to school protocol for all publicly funded Ontario schools.

-For Thunder Bay Catholic, this announcement provides further clarification and detail on the Minister’s selection of the Conventional (5 Day) Model for return to school on Thursday, September 3rd for students.
+For Thunder Bay Catholic, this announcement provides further clarification and detail on the Minister’s selection of the Conventional (5 Day) Model for return to school on Tuesday, September 8th.
+As stated throughout the pandemic, the safety of our students and staff is paramount and after careful consideration, we are opting for a student staggered entry to occur from September 8th to September 11th.
+This allows all of us, additional time to refine our plan and prepare further.

 Throughout the pandemic, we have diligently been preparing for various return to school models (conventional, adaptive and remote learning).
 The details announced today will assist us to prepare even further, for the upcoming conventional school year model.
 The Conventional Model will consist of a normal school week (5 days) with some instructional adaptations and enhanced safety protocols.
 It has always been our priority to keep our students, staff and families safe.
 We will continue to do everything we can to ensure health and safety precautions are adhered to, with the assistance of the additional Ministry resources provided.